cianx/sawtooth-core/docs/source/rest_api/error_codes.rst

      - Invalid Paging Query
      - The validator rejected the paging request submitted.
 One or more of the 'min', 'max', or 'count' query parameters were invalid or out of range.
-   * - 57
-     - Invalid Sort Query
-     - The validator rejected the sort request submitted.
-Most likely one of the keys specified was not found in the resources sorted.
-   * - 62
-     - Invalid State Address
-     - The state address submitted was invalid.
-Returned when attempting to fetch a particular "leaf" from the state tree.
-When fetching specific state data, the full 70-character address must be used.
    * - 66
      - Id Query Invalid or Missing
-     - If using a GET request to fetch batch statuses, an 'id' query parameter must be specified, with a comma-separated list of at least one batch id.
+     - If using a GET request to fetch batch statuses, an 'id' query parameter
-   * - 70
-     - Block Not Found
-     - There is no block with the id specified in the blockchain.
-   * - 71
+   * - 1071
-     - Batch Not Found
+     - Agent Not Found
-     - There is no batch with the id specified in the blockchain.
+     - There is no agent with the id specified in global state.
-   * - 72
+   * - 1072
-     - Transaction Not Found
+     - Record Not Found
-     - There is no transaction with the id specified in the blockchain.
+     - There is no record with the id specified in global state.
-   * - 75
-     - State Not Found
-     - There is no state data at the address specified.